Wyntuition/bio/README.md

-Wyn is currently a managing consultant & senior developer with [Excella Consulting](https://excella.com).
-He has extensive experience in various industries with the analysis, design and implementation of software, largely with web-based applications on open source and .NET technologies.
-He also works heavily with DevOps, cloud and container-based approaches.
+Wyn is currently a managing consultant & senior developer with Excella, an agile tech firm.
+He has experience in various industries and government with the architecture, design and implementation of software, largely with web-based applications.
+He also works heavily with DevOps, cloud and container-based architectures.
 He strives to be a good software craftsman by using XP practices.

-He enjoys being involved in the community and has spoken at various events around the region, conducted hands-on workshops and contributed to open source.
-He is a co-coordinator of the Tech Talk DC User Group and a former coordinator of the ALT.NET DC user group.
+He enjoys being involved in the community and regularly speaks and conducts workshops at events around the region.
+For fun Wyn likes playing music, skiing and conversation of intrigue.

-Lately, Wyn has been deep diving into ASP.NET Core, Docker and DevOps.
-For fun Wyn likes playing music, skiing and conversation.

 ### Community Involvement